maartenba/maartenba.github.io/src/data/blog/2009-06-09-a-view-from-the-cloud-(or-locate-your-aspnet-mvc-views-on-windows-azure-blob-storage).md

         return contents.AsStream;
     }
 }

 ```

-<h2>Registering BlobStorageVirtualPathProvider with ASP.NET</h2>
+## Registering BlobStorageVirtualPathProvider with ASP.NET

-<p>We&rsquo;re not completely ready yet.
-We still have to tell ASP.NET that it can possibly get virtual files using the <em>BlobStorageVirtualPathProvider</em>.
-We&rsquo;ll do this in the Application_Start event in Global.asax.cs:
+We’re not completely ready yet.
+We still have to tell ASP.NET that it can possibly get virtual files using the *BlobStorageVirtualPathProvider*.
+We’ll do this in the Application_Start event in Global.asax.cs:

 ```csharp
 protected void Application_Start()